ibm-cloud-docs/natural-language-understanding/customizing.md

 - Maximum file name length: 255 characters
 - Two columns with headers must be included
   - `doc` column that contains sample text phrases
-  - `label` column that contains one of the following sentiment labels for each sample:
+  - `label` column that contains at least one sample for each one of the following sentiment labels:
     - `negative`
     - `neutral`
     - `positive`